Today’s websites are highly interactive. Pages rarely reload, so we can change their content instantly.

-However, one language is not enough to bring a page to life.
+But a language is not enough to bring a page to life.
 The browser should provide a way to manage both the pages and the browser itself.
-Most of these features are standardized and described in HTML5 specifications.
+Most of these features are standardized and described in the HTML5 specifications.
 Some of them are:

-From the language’s perspective, most of these features look like sort of like global objects that you can interact with in the program.
-The most basic and key object of this system is the DOM tree.
+From the language’s point of view, most of these features look like global objects that you can interact with within the program.
+The most basic and important object in this system is the DOM tree.

-After this course, you’ll be able to try your hand at creating simple frontend games (in the practice after the course).
+After this course, you’ll try your hand at creating simple front-end games.

 The Hexlet support team or other students will answer you.